jafosoy/Laundry-Tracker-Java/README.md

 - As a user, I want to be able to transfer (remove/add) clothing from a laundry basket to a laundry room, and set which clothing to wash in the laundry room
 - As a user, I want to be able to view what's in my closet, laundry basket, or laundry room

+- As a user, I want to be able to save my location statuses (i.e. clothing currently in wardrobes of closet, laundry, and laundry room) to file
+- As a user, I want to be able to load the username of the laundry tracker app
+- As a user, I want to be able to load my locations statuses from file